nethesis/tancredi/postPhones.md

 ## Example 1

-Create a new phone instance and add it to the phone inventory, omitting properties `tok1` and `tok2`.
+Create a new phone instance and add it to the phone inventory.
+The following properties are assigned automatically and must not be supplied:

+* `tok1`
+* `tok2`
+* `model_url`

     GET /tancredi/api/v1/phones